Jean-Paul Boëtius: Hertha BSC

 On 8 August 2022, Boëtius joined Bundesliga side Hertha BSC on a free transfer, signing a three-year contract and joining his former coach with Mainz, Sandro Schwarz.
 Boëtius appeared in 21 league matches with Hertha in his lone season at the club, exercising his release clause at the end of the campaign, as Hertha was relegated to the second division.

 Darmstadt

 After a year and a half of cancer treatments, on 21 January 2025 Boëtius signed a contract with SV Darmstadt in 2.
 Bundesliga.
+On 2 February 2026, his contract with Darmstadt was mutually terminated.

 International career

 On 6 March 2013, Boëtius was called up for the preliminary squad of the Dutch national team for the first time, aged only 18.
 He made his debut for the Netherlands national team on 5 March 2014 in an exhibition match against France at Stade de France in Saint-Denis.
 He started the match as a left winger but was substituted in the 72nd minute as the Netherlands were defeated 0–2.

 Boëtius was called up to the Dutch preliminary squad for the FIFA World Cup 2014 in Brazil.
 However, he was omitted in coach Louis van Gaal's final selection.

 On 9 June 2025, Boëtius' request to switch international allegiance to Suriname was approved by FIFA.
 He debuted for the Suriname national team in a 1–1 2026 FIFA World Cup qualification tie with El Salvador national team on 10 June 2025.